As if Nothing Ever Happened

 Seems like a perfect plan but the only problem is it’s just not possible unless some genius invents such a thing because we are still bounded by limited laws of physics.
 But don’t worry, such tricks aren’t the specialty of physics only.

-It’s a story of Islamabad, Pakistan (my beloved country).
-Let’s name this mysterious man ‘no one’.
-A man was an employee of a government institution...
-He once had a dispute with another man....
-He got angry.... and wanted to kill the other man...
+It’s a story of a corporate company which just like any other corporate company kept a log of everything.
+There was man who used to work at a factory of that company.
+Once he had a dispute with another man... and wanted to kill the that man...
 He had a perfect plan...
-One morning, man started his day just like another day, he went to his office, he marked his attendance on fingerprint attendance machine and started his office work routine.
-For a little while he skipped his office, came out, killed the other man and went back to office.
-After few days, man was brought to trial.
-Man exhibited his attendance record and proved he was IN the office, hence proved he didn’t kill the other man who was out of the office, thus the man was not charged guilty and he lived his life as if nothing ever happened.
+One morning, he started his day just like another day, went to his job, entered the factory using his thumbprints to enter and also marking his attendance and started his work routine.
+During that day, for a little while, he skipped his job, came out, killed the other man and went back to factory.
+This time not using the thumbprint entrance but a backdoor.
+After few days, he was brought to trial before judge.
+He exhibited his thumbprint records and proved he was INSIDE the factory, hence proving he didn’t kill the other man who was OUT of that factory, thus the man was not charged guilty and he lived his life as if nothing ever happened.

 This case is only one example of how our judicial system only see things in black and white.
 Even though judges, lawyers, spectators and public knows by instinct that alleged man is guilty but they can't prove it unless proofs are provided in black and white to convince the rule book readers.
 This requirement of concrete proofs saves many from misjudgment but it also misjudges a few.
 Another famous example would be the case of People vs O.J.
 Simpson.